CodeHipster/go-scheduler-middleware/README.md

 # go-scheduler-middleware

-task scheduler which runs when requests come in.
+Task scheduler middleware which evaluates if there are tasks to be run when a request comes in.

+No tasks will run if no requests come in.